 As we continue to face unprecedented turbulence due to the pandemic, advancements in broadcast and media technology are at an all-time high.

-Gone are the days when marketing and broadcasting were limited to newspapers, television, radio, pamphlets and magazines.
-From purchasing/leasing a DVD to streaming favourite shows on Netflix, from reading a newspaper to receiving instant notifications on the latest update, from taking up tuitions to cracking exams by preparing through online learning platforms on our smartphones – We are witnessing a paradigm shift in the consumption of media business via digital technology.
+Gone are the days when marketing and broadcasting were limited to newspapers, television, radio, pamphlets, and magazines.
+From purchasing/leasing, a DVD to streaming favorite shows on Netflix, from reading a newspaper to receiving instant notifications on the latest update, from taking up tuition to cracking exams by preparing through online learning platforms on our smartphones – We are witnessing a paradigm shift in the consumption of broadcast media business via digital technologies.

 What is digital technology you may ask?
-It is an umbrella term for the computer or mobile-based products and solutions that is radically transforming almost every aspect of human life.
+It is an umbrella term for computer or mobile-based products and solutions that are radically transforming almost every aspect of human life.

 Moreover, as the coronavirus outbreak continues to wreak havoc across the globe, people’s time that was otherwise spent in the outside world is now being spent on the sofa by consuming vast amounts of media.

-Given the burst of digital technology, the broadcast media (in the last decade) has blossomed to incorporate multiple internet platforms, a welcome addition to the traditional ways of circulating content.
+Given the burst of digital technology in media (in the last decade) has blossomed to incorporate multiple internet platforms, a welcome addition to the traditional ways of circulating content.

 From traditional broadcasters to online content platforms – we have come a long way in delivering the best content possible, expeditiously, that is highly affordable.

-Back in the time, newspaper, radio and television played a significant role in the mass distribution of content.
-So as we see an exponential increase in the surge of content consumption – coronavirus pandemic-induced social isolation has left people more and more time to kill – it’s time to twig the old ways with a modern approach.
+Back in the time, broadcast media like newspapers, radio, and television played a significant role in the mass distribution of content.
+So, as we see an exponential increase in the surge of content consumption – coronavirus pandemic-induced social isolation has left people more and more time to kill – it’s time to twig the old ways with a modern approach.
 So let’s jump to current trends in media and information transforming the sphere of the broadcasting industry.

 As almost the whole world is confined to their homes, various digital broadcast media types, such as OTT platforms and TV channels have become the key source of entertainment.
-Tech-savvy viewers continue to sate their appetite while enjoying and absorbing information from platforms such as Netflix, InShorts, Amazon Prime and YouTube.
+Tech-savvy viewers continue to sate their appetite while enjoying and absorbing information from platforms digital broadcast media examples such as Netflix, Inshorts, Amazon Prime, and YouTube.

-This highlights how traditional cable isn’t the only way audiences are consuming TV content – mobile phones and OTT platforms has the impact of digital technology on media are ruling the media and entertainment industry by keeping people glued to their screen & news-related apps are helping users catch on COVID-19 updates and lockdown measures.
-As a result, the consumption of broadcast media has increased like never before.
+This highlights how traditional cable isn’t the only way audiences are consuming TV content – mobile phones and OTT platforms has the impact of digital technology on media are ruling the media and entertainment industry by keeping people glued to their screens & news-related apps are helping users catch on COVID-19 updates and lockdown measures.
+As a result of broadcast media technology, the consumption of digital technology in media has increased like never before.

-According to the reports by eMarketer, in 2020, the number of traditional TV viewers grew by 8.3 million to 287.3 million.
-Similarly, the data by Statista displays that between the weeks of February 3 and March 9, 2020, the share of total gross quarter hours viewed across major broadcast television channels increased from 25.7 to 30.4 percent when it came to local news broadcasts.
+According to the reports by eMarketer, in 2021, the number of traditional TV viewers grew by 8.3 million to 287.3 million.
+Similarly, the data by Statista displays that between the weeks of February 3 and March 9, 2021, the share of total gross quarter hours viewed across major broadcast television channels increased from 25.7 to 30.4% when it came to local news broadcasts.

 The times are changing.
 Moreover, due to the frenzy of the coronavirus-induced pandemic, the switch has been felt more substantially.
-The Gen Z and Millenials consume data and content uniquely than other different generations.
-They are born and raised during the time when the rich data is flooded over the internet and traditional media, all within instant reach.
+Gen Z and Millenials consume data and content uniquely than other different generations.
+They are born and raised when rich data is flooded over the internet and traditional media, all within instant reach.

-Thus, as digital technology becomes increasingly accessible and democratized, media companies should study media consumption by different age groups and their behaviour patterns to engage a captive audience by sharing interactive, dynamic and data-driven content, particularly one that interests the different age groups.
+Thus, as digital technology becomes increasingly accessible and democratized, media companies should study media consumption by different age groups and their behavior patterns to engage a captive audience by sharing interactive, dynamic, and data-driven content, particularly one that interests different age groups.

-Wishing to change the TV channel but feeling lazy to get out of the bed – Voice controlled devices are making lives simpler and easier.
+Wishing to change the TV channel but feeling lazy to get out of bed – Voice-controlled devices are making lives simpler and easier.